Respect isn’t free

 Twittering Away

-While there’s nothing wrong with using Twitter for personal activities or in conjunction with a blog, it doesn’t seem to benefit a professional photographer enough to warrant leaving their blog behind.
+There’s nothing wrong with using Twitter for personal activities or in conjunction with a blog.
+But it doesn’t seem to benefit a professional photographer enough to warrant leaving their blog behind.

-Unlike Twitter, a photographer’s blog has (or should have) more thought invested, is better indexed by search engines, holds long lasting value, is a deeper source of information and is much better at building trust and credibility.
+A photographer’s blog has several advantages over Twitter.
+A blog (hopefully) has more thought invested, is better indexed by search engines, holds long lasting value, is a deeper source of information, and is much better at building trust and credibility.

-For a professional photographer, the marketing value of a blog (aka content marketing) is huge compared to Twitter because of a blog’s capability for search engine optimization.
+For a professional photographer, the marketing value of a blog is huge compared to Twitter.
+A blog has the capability for search engine optimization.
 A blog can be worth many thousands of dollars per month to a commercial photographer.

 Although having said all that, as more photographers abandon blogging, the better it gets for those who stay with it.